-8th March 2020 marks International Women's Day, when countries around the world celebrate the achievements of women and continue the fight for gender equality.
+8th March 2020 marks International Women's Day, a time to celebrate women's achievements while continuing the fight for gender equality.

-Here at Mention Me, we're lucky enough to work with many impressive women.
-While we firmly believe in celebrating them often, not just one day a year, we couldn't resist the opportunity to shine a spotlight on their achievements so far.
-We sat down with six female colleagues and clients to ask their thoughts on gender equality, women in the workplace, and the female taboos yet to be broken.
+Here at Mention Me, we're lucky enough to count many impressive women as Mentioneers.
+While we firmly believe in celebrating them often, not just one day a year, we couldn't pass up the opportunity to promote their voices and learn how we can better empower one another.
+So we asked four female colleagues about the impact of Covid-19, women in power, and their advice for others.
+Here's what they said.

 What does International Women's Day mean to you?

 "It’s a great chance to celebrate and highlight the amazing achievements of women around the world and throughout history, while reminding ourselves there's still work to be done to level the playing field.
 It's also an opportunity to discuss equality, diversity and inclusion and how we can do better."
 Natalie, Head of Sales

 "For me, International Women's Day is about celebrating all the incredible women in my life, the women who have had an impact, and the women who work every day to improve the world we live in.
 It's also a day to reflect and remind ourselves to support, motivate and inspire those around us, regardless of gender."
 Abi, Director of Client